Real root finding for low rank linear matrices: Experiments

 Finally, we give a final remark on potential {\it a posteriori} verification of the correctness of the output of {\sf LowRank}.
 Deciding whether a finite set, encoded by a rational parametrization, meets every connected component of a given real algebraic set, is a hard problem, far from being solved, both from a theoretical and computational viewpoint.
 As far as the authors know, there are no symbolic or numerical algorithms able to perform this task.
 Also, producing such a certificate seems to be hard to imagine, but this was not among the goals of this paper.
-Anyway {\sf LowRank} is able to produce a certified correct output when regularity assumptions (that can be checked {\it a priori}) holds.
+In the recent paper \cite{SaSc13}, an algorithm to address connectivity queries (for instance, deciding whether $2$ points of a smooth compact real algebraic set lie on the same connected component) has been developed.